Weblogs, Inc.: TV Squad

 TV Squad was a television weblog founded on March 10, 2005.
-By 2006, it was one of the most popular on the internet.
+By 2006, it was one of the most popular on the Internet.
 TV Squad was originally conceptualized to allow any Weblogs, Inc. blogger to write about the television shows they watch.
 Eventually, a core group of bloggers for the site was realized, with several other Weblogs, Inc. bloggers contributing on an irregular basis.
 TV Squad had about 20 regularly contributing bloggers.
-Writers include Adam Finley, Keith McDuffee, Bob Sassone, Jane Boursaw, Jay Black, Wil Wheaton and Paul Goebel, and the site's main television critic is former Chicago Tribune critic Maureen Ryan, who came to the site in 2010.
+Writers include Adam Finley, Keith McDuffee, Bob Sassone, Jane Boursaw, Jay Black, Wil Wheaton, and Paul Goebel, and the site's main television critic is former Chicago Tribune critic Maureen Ryan, who came to the site in 2010.
 During the 2007–2008 Writers Guild of America strike, while some industry blogs stopped or wrote articles in support of the strike, TV Squad continued to publish material normally.

 TV Squad operated as a separate, independent site until May 2011, when AOL merged TV Squad with AOL.
 This meant all of the old TV Squad content would then be found on AOL TV.
-Originally, if a person went to TVSquad.com, it automatically redirected them to AOLTV.com.
+Originally, TVSquad.com was automatically redirected to AOLTV.com.
 Just seven months later, AOLTV became HuffPost TV, moving the content once again.

 The Unofficial Apple Weblog (TUAW)

-TUAW covers tips, reviews, news, analysis, and opinion on everything Apple.
-Founded in 2004 and one of the most successful blogs from Weblogs, Inc., TUAW was shut down February 3, 2015.
+TUAW covered tips, reviews, news, analyses, and opinions on Apple Inc.'s products.
+Founded in 2004 and one of the most successful blogs from Weblogs, Inc., TUAW was shut down February 3, 2015, and its archives republished on Engadget.
+The blog was revived in mid 2024, publishing AI-generated articles.
+Many are AI-generated summaries of old posts from the original staff, often incorrectly attributing the wrong author and including AI-generated images of people alongside their bylines.
+According to TUAW's website, the brand was acquired by Web Orange Limited in 2024, "without its original content".
+Web Orange Limited says on its website to be a Hong Kong–based "advertising services" company.